seregatipich/easyprojectstructure/README.md

 ## Dependencies

-Easy Project Structure relies on the Python Standard Library and does not require any external dependencies.
+This tool uses Python's built-in libraries, so there are no extra packages to install.

 ## Running Tests

-The package comes with unit tests to validate its functionality.
-To run the tests, navigate to the root directory of the project and execute:
+If you want to make sure everything is working fine, you can run the included unit tests.
+Just go to the root folder of the project and use this command:

 ```sh
 python -m unittest discover tests
 ```

-This command will run all available tests and ensure that everything is working as expected.
+It will run all the tests and make sure everything's running smoothly.

 ## Contributing

-We welcome contributions to improve Easy Project Structure!
-If you would like to contribute:
+We'd love your help to make Easy Project Structure even better!
+If you'd like to contribute:

-1. Fork the repository.
+1. Fork the repo.
-2. Create a feature branch (`git checkout -b feature/YourFeature`).
+2. Create a new branch for your feature: `git checkout -b feature/YourFeature`.
-3. Commit your changes (`git commit -m 'Add some feature'`).
+3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch (`git push origin feature/YourFeature`).
+4. Push to your branch: `git push origin feature/YourFeature`.
-5. Open a pull request.
+5. Open a pull request and we'll review it.

 ## License

-This library is licensed under the MIT License.
-Feel free to use, modify, and distribute it as per the terms of the license.
+This package is available under the MIT License, so feel free to use, modify, and share it as you see fit.

 ## Contact

-For questions or issues, feel free to reach out:
+If you have any questions or run into any issues, don't hesitate to reach out:

 - **Author**: Sergei Poluektov
 - **Email**: [seregatipich@outlook.com](mailto:seregatipich@outlook.com)